CenterForTheBuiltEnvironment/CN-db/README.md

 We cleaned the data (documented in the Data_cleaning.ipynb) and the resulted files are CN_DB_CITY and CN_DB for regression discontinuity analysis

+Note:
+Thermal preference (cooler, no change, warmer)is described in the paper, but is missing in the dataset